Be Green Packaging

 Ocean Bottle

-Plastic bottle thermos – With its reusable water bottle, the Ocean Bottle company is making a contribution to counteracting the increasing plastic pollution of the oceans.
+Plastic Bottle Thermos – With its reusable water bottle, the Ocean Bottle company is making a contribution to counteracting the increasing plastic pollution of the oceans.
 Made from recycled biomaterial and plastic waste, the Ocean Bottle itself can dive into the recycling loop.
 The recycling idea is complemented by the promise that 1,000 more plastic bottles will be[...]

 Learn more